aritram1/learnJS/AJAX/How to use fetch API - A detail guide.md

 }
 ```

-Regarding default values, these properties has some default values that are defaulted if value is not provided - e.g. defautl value for ```method``` is ```GET```.
-Let's see what they are and define some variables to capture the values.
+Regarding default values, these properties has some default values that are defaulted if value is not provided - e.g. default value for ```method``` is ```GET```.
+Let's see what other defaults are and define some variables to capture the values.
 - Default value of mode is ```no-cors``` [We will go through the cross orogin resource share information or CORS in a future script]
 - Default value of method is ```GET``` [Possible options are : ```GET```, ```POST```, ```PUT```, ```DELETE```.
 Remember to use the values in CAPITAL Cases.]
 - Default value of redirect is ```follow```